-Spotting the Signs of Substance Abuse
+Spotting the Signs of Substance Abuse in Seniors

 - Seeming preoccupied with a substance, discussing it often or checking for its presence on a regular basis

 - Taking prescription medications at dosage levels that aren’t recommended by the doctor

 - Behavioral changes, including sudden shifts in mood

 - Withdrawing from the things the person once loved

 An addiction professional, primary care doctor or mental health professional can help you assess the situation and determine the next best steps to take.

 Other Problematic or Addictive Behaviors in Seniors

 It’s also important to note that some older adults develop addictions to specific behaviors.
 For example, The National Council on Problem Gambling reports that 1 to 4 percent of the population is at risk of developing an addiction to gambling, and older adults may have a greater risk of this disorder than younger adults.2 Older adults may have more discretionary income to spend on gambling, or they may find that gambling provides them with a boost of joy without the stigma associated with drinking or taking drugs.